DaiSugi01/Queens-game/README.md

 ### Countdown animation

+For another example, we created a countdown screen, in which each second the label changes, and after reaching 0 seconds, the whole view is replaced.

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/animation-countdown.webp" alt="countdown" width=240 />
 </div>

-For another example, we created a countdown screen, which each second the label changes, and after reaching to 0 seconds, the while view is replaced.

-For this feature, we use `onNext` and `oncomplete`.
+For this feature, we use `onNext` and `onComplete`.
-Each seconds, we do `onNext` and bind to UILabel.
-After finish countdown, we emit `onComplete`, which trigger a next view replacing.
+Each second, we send `onNext` and bind to UILabel.
+After finishing the countdown, we emit `onComplete`, which triggers a next view replacing.

 ```swift